 Propagation of Fava Beans

-Like all leguminous vegetables, the broad bean is propagated by seed sown where the plants are to mature.
+Like all leguminous vegetables, the broad bean is propagated by seed sown in the vegetable garden where the plants are to mature.

 March to June is the most favourable period for sowing, April and May being the most satisfactory months for large sowings.